Phil Campbell, Alabama: Tornado

 On April 27, 2011, the town suffered extensive damage from a very large and swift-moving tornado.
 The tornado was rated EF5 with estimated winds of 210 mph.
 The tornado damaged many buildings in and around the main part of town.
 Twenty-seven people in Phil Campbell died in the event.
 A reporter stated that the town may never be able to recover from the tornado because the damage was so extensive.

 Phil Campbell, an Ohio-born writer who settled in Brooklyn, New York, was planning another namesake convention for June 2011.
 After the tornado, he converted his organizing to a relief effort.
 He called on the Phil Campbells of the world and other supporters to unite under the slogan, "I'm with Phil".
 He set up a website for people to donate money to help repair houses in two areas of the town, in addition to assisting in the repair of the high school and city hall.
 Attendees at the convention later traveled to the town to assist the local community in rebuilding.
 Andrew Reed, a resident of the town, directed a documentary about the Campbells' relief effort called I'm With Phil.

-The town had also been affected by an F2 tornado during the 1974 Super Outbreak.
+The town was also affected by an F2 tornado on April 3, 1974.